-1. Many contractors improperly sized heat pumps.
+- Many contractors improperly sized heat pumps.
 Without a load calculation it is impossible to know if the existing air handling system can accommodate any given unit selection and an accurate balance point cannot be established.

-2. Inadequate indoor airflow and poor air distribution.
+- Inadequate indoor airflow and poor air distribution.
 Heat pumps typically require more airflow than a straight cooling unit (450 cfm/ton); an ASHP coupled to an air handler with electric heat requires more air than straight cooling.
 These rules too often precluded retrofits; only an engineered new installation or complete renovation job provided satisfactory results for early ASHPs.

 - Mismatched indoor coils sized to fit into tiny plenums installed on furnaces not capable of high static operation too often resulted in damaged compressors, which were very difficult to repair in winter.
 ASHPs are best installed in warmer months.
 Evacuation, dehydration and charging procedures can then be completed with greater precision than in cold weather.
 Any manufacturer supplied charts for charge checking in the winter are temperature range specific; require proper indoor airflow and a completely defrosted outdoor coil.

 Less than ideal site selection created defrost and poor performance problems:

 - ASHPs should not be sited where exposed to prevailing winter winds.
 It was not unusual to find outdoor units partially covered or even buried in snow drifts.

 - Any ASHP must have adequate clearance around and above the outdoor coil to prevent recirculation of its own air.

-All units must reside well above anticipated snow levels providing drainage thus preventing coil melt-water from backing-up inside the unit potentially damaging the outdoor coil.
+- All units must reside well above anticipated snow levels providing drainage thus preventing coil melt-water from backing-up inside the unit potentially damaging the outdoor coil.

-Outdoor units cannot be installed where water dripping from overhead might coat the outdoor coil with ice.
+- Outdoor units cannot be installed where water dripping from overhead might coat the outdoor coil with ice.

-Dripping water can freeze onto the vertical discharge fan blade throwing it out of balance sometimes breaking off a shard of metal capable of puncturing the outdoor coil.
+- Dripping water can freeze onto the vertical discharge fan blade throwing it out of balance sometimes breaking off a shard of metal capable of puncturing the outdoor coil.

-6. Improperly set balance points forced many ASHPs to run in standalone heating mode too long after the house load exceeded the outdoor unit’s capacity.
+- Improperly set balance points forced many ASHPs to run in standalone heating mode too long after the house load exceeded the outdoor unit’s capacity.
 Or, perhaps even worse, the balance point was set too high thus handing off the load to the more expensive auxiliary heat source sooner than necessary.